missile29/deadbeef/index.md

 <html>
 <body>
 <h1>Support</h1>
 <p>This is a free app and is distributed for use as is.
-If you'd like to make comments or requests,
+I'd love to hear comments and suggestions
-    please do so through the App Store.</p>
+    to make it better.
+Please provide comments or requests through the Apple App Store.</p>
 <h1>Privacy Policy</h1>
 <p>I built this application as a free app.
 This SERVICE is provided by me at no cost and is intended
     for use as is.</p>